Abhi18022/The-Discovered-Internet/README.md

 This is a list of "darknets," or anonymity networks, wireless mesh networks, and P2P networks that we currently know of (and where to download the software from).
-If you have knowledge of others, please add to the list!
+If you have knowledge of others, please comment on report section or go for a pull request.
- **Note few of these sites and link may cause potential harm to you and these networks may contain illegal stuffs but we are not responsible for it so visit at your own risk**
- __most of the discription written here are taken from there home or about page and i had  not used all of them personally so can't guarantee anything about these networks vist at your own risk__
 # Tor
 [Tor](https://torproject.org)  (The Onion Router) is a well known anonymity network that disguises your identity by routing your web traffic through a worldwide series of relays and nodes.
 It also gives you the ability to host "Tor hidden services" built on top of the network, known as ".onion sites."
 # I2P